AstarNetwork/astar-docs/docs/learn/dapp-staking/protocol-parameters.md

 There are two types of threshold percentages:

 * `Fixed` - A percentage of the total issuance as staked funds.
 * `Dynamic` - A percentage of the total issuance as staked funds.
 This variant includes an additional adjustment in later calculations with a delta based on changes in the number of slots for each era.
 The threshold amount derived cannot drop below a defined minimum percentage, *minimum_required_percentage*.
+Similarly, the derived threshold amount cannot exceed a defined maximum percentage, *maximum_possible_percentage*.

 ### Price Aggregation Duration